blehh2556/ajufohoc/README.md

 1. Type `pelican content`

-2. Press enter.
+2. Press Enter.

     If you have set up correctly, you should see a message that starts with `Done: Processed 1 article`

 3. Type the command `pip install ghp-import`.

-4. Press enter.
+4. Press Enter.

-5. Type this command `python -m ghp_import output -b gh-pages` and press enter.
+5. Type this command `python -m ghp_import output -b gh-pages`.

+6. Press Enter.

-6. Type this command `git push origin gh-pages` and press enter.
+7. Type this command `git push origin gh-pages`.

+8. Press Enter.

-7. **ctrl + Click** on the link generated in the command prompt output to view your repository.
+9. **ctrl + Click** on the link generated in the command prompt output to view your repository.

-8. Click the hyperlink on the right hand side called **"github-pages** under deployment.
+10. Click the hyperlink on the right hand side called **"github-pages** under deployment.

-9. Click on the first link and it will take you to your live resume webpage !
+11. Click on the first link and it will take you to your live resume webpage !

 ## Conclusion